kbhedi715881/notes/README.md

 # 2023-12-20
 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.
 It means that trying to optimize code too early in the development process can lead to unnecessary complexity and bugs, and that it's better to write clear, simple code first and optimize only when necessary.

+# 2023-12-21
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, identify the most important tasks and focus on them first.
+Then, break down larger projects into smaller, manageable tasks.
+By doing this, you can better track your progress and make adjustments as needed.

+Remember to take breaks throughout the day to avoid burnout and maintain your focus.
+Use tools like task managers, calendars, or lists to keep track of your tasks for the week or day.
+These tools can help ensure that you don't forget anything and that your workflow remains organized and efficient.
+Finally, don’t be afraid to ask for help or advice from others in the industry.
+There is always someone willing to share their knowledge and experience, which can be invaluable in improving your own skills and understanding.